bjdebnam21/bjdebnam21/README.md

 - Family - I enjoy hanging out with family and enjoying a good meal with them.
 - Church - Gathering with church family for corporate worship, Bible study, and outreach efforts.
 - News - I try to keep abreast of local, national and world news.
-- Travel - Countries I have visited include: several Islands in the Caribbean, Canada,the UK, France, Switzerland, Czech Republic, The Netherlands, Austria, and Kenya
+- Travel - Countries I have visited include: several Islands in the Caribbean, Canada, the UK, France, Switzerland, Czech Republic, The Netherlands, Austria, and Kenya

 ### Academic Interest
 - Web Technology and Programming - I have an IT background but have been away from it for a few years.
 So I'm trying to learn new job skills in hopes of new opportunities.